 West Okoboji is spring-fed, with an irregular shoreline of over 25 miles, all protected by filtering percolators in the form of wetlands.
 These natural factors, combined with several generations of dedicated environmentalists, have contributed to the enhanced quality of the brilliant blue water.

-- To log a find for this EarthCache, complete the following and send your results to the cache owner through their profile page, using the "Send Message" link:
+- To log a find for this EarthCache, complete the following and send your results to the cache owner listed at the top, using the "send message" link (or click HERE):

-1. Use a thermometer (a common cooking/meat style works well), and record the lake temperature (you may skip this step during the winter months when the lake is frozen over).
+1. Use a thermometer (a common cooking/meat style works well, a digital infrared works best), and record the lake temperature (you may skip this step during the winter months when the lake is frozen over).
 What is your measured temperature?

 2. From information found on site, how much younger are the glacial deposits here compared to those at most other Iowa landscapes?